jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 `Promise Chaining` is super useful when we're trying to do two things in a row.
 Both end up being just `promise calls`.

+> Callback Approach

 So imagine that we had another function similar to `getCountry()` called `getCountries()` in a region, and what we really wanted to do was not just one thing we wanted to do two things.
-We wanted to start with the `country code` to find out what region this country is in then based off of their region, we wanted to get all of our countries in that region and print them.
+We wanted to start with the `country code` to find out what region this country is and then based off of their region, we wanted cto get all of our countries in that region and print them.

 That would require us to create two functions with two separate promises where the data for the `first promise` needs to be `received` before we can start the `second one`.
 We have to know what region `Mexico` is in before We can make the second request by region to get all countries that happen to be nearby.

 What I want to start with though is just us messing around dummy callbacks and dummy promises over inside of `promises.js`.

 Now I actually want to start by `modifying the callback` example once again comparing and contrasting the two techniques with how they handle this sort of situation.

 So inside `promises.js` on callback approach we going to remove our current callback calls and we're going to make a small change to `getDataCallback()`.

 We are going to take in a number.
 And the goal here is to just multiply that number by 2, if it's type of is a `number`, if it's not, well call back with an error instead.